Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in on the very last Rush Limbaugh show of 2013.

 We helped them to overthrow Gaddafi.

-And the result now is that, Ben, you have ridiculous situations where a couple of days before an American ambassador is killed, diplomats are meeting with these guys who are demanding inward investment from America and they're demanding a McDonald's outlet and a Kentucky Fried Chicken outlet investment.
+And the result now is that Ben, you have ridiculous situations where a couple of days before an American ambassador is killed, diplomats are meeting with these guys who are demanding inward investment from America and they're demanding a McDonald's outlet and a Kentucky fried chicken outlet in Benghazi.

-in Benghazi and two days later they're killing the American ambassador.
+And two days later, they're killing the American ambassador.

 That's it.

-They want the money, they want the KFC outlet uh and they want to kill Americans.
+They want the KFC outlet and they want to kill Americans.

-I did a lot of reading recently on the uh idea citizenship and Cape Cruz and Obama and what they come from.
+I've been doing a lot of reading recently on the idea of citizenship and Ted Cruz and Obama and where they come from.

-And if I'm correct, you being a Canadian or uh citizen of the British Empire.
+And if I'm correct, you being a Canadian are citizen of the British Empire.

-And if that my father was born in nineteen oh seven in Ireland before it was free.
+And if that's the case, my father was born in 1907 in Ireland before it was free.

-So he was uh citizen of the British Empire.
+So he was a citizen of the British Empire.

 And in effect, Canadian citizenship or Australian citizenship were subsets of British nationality.

-And uh and if you were born in colonial Kenya, like Barack Obama's father, you were just a British subject pure and simple.
+And if you were born in colonial Kenya, like Barack Obama's father, you were just a British subject, pure and simple.

-If you were born in Canada, until I think it was 1977, in a Canadian passport it used to say a a uh a Canadian citizen is a British subject and um and uh then the term the preferred term now is Commonwealth citizen, because it sounds less uh less imperialist.
+If you were born in Canada, until I think it was 1977, in a Canadian passport, it used to say a Canadian citizen is a British subject.

-But you're uh but you're you're basically right that Ted Cruz, Barack Obama and I are all members of the same club, uh as was your dad, Sean.
+But you're basically right that Ted Cruz, Barack Obama, and I are all members of the same club, as was your dad, Sean.

 Okay, thank you very much.

-Do you know, I've had so much email about the Ted Cruz thing.
+Do you know, I've had so much email about the Ted Cruz things.

 I make no claim to be an expert in the constitutional requirements for president and also the American definition of natural-born citizen, which are controversial subjects.

-If you look at Australia, for example, the new prime minister in Australia, Australia marvelous man strong uh conservative strong uh uh I would love for a guy like Tony Abbott to get elected president here but he can't.
+I would love for a guy like Tony Abbott to get elected president here, but he can't.

-But Tony uh Tony Abbott was actually born in England and he's now Australia's Prime Minister and he succeeded Julia Gillard uh as Australia's Prime Minister and she was born in Wales.
+But Tony Abbott was actually born in England, and he's now Australia's prime minister, and he succeeded Julia Gillard as Australia's prime minister, and she was born in Wales.

-So if uh Sean is right to point out that if you were born within her Majesty's dominions you're all members of the same club.
+So if Sean is right to point out that if you were born within Her Majesty's dominions, you're all members of the same club.

-And by the way, as was every American president, uh they were either they were either a British subject or the child of a British subject until uh President Van Buren.
+And by the way, as was every American president, they were either a British subject or the child of a British subject until President Van Buren.

-I think he was the first president not to be either a British subject or a um uh or the child of a British subject.
+I think he was the first president not to be either a British subject or the child of a British subject.

-So I don't know whether Sean is trying to get some what bad birthday thing going here with uh with with the Ted Cruz phenomenon.
+So I don't know whether Sean is trying to get some one bad birth of thing going here with the Ted Cruz phenomenon.

-As I understand it, Ted Cruz's father was born in Cuba and he took uh U.S. citizenship I think uh six or seven years ago, something like that.
+As I understand it, Ted Cruz's father was born in Cuba and he took U.S. citizenship, I think, six or seven years ago, something like that.

-But there uh I had some uh email to the effect that he uh actually also took Canadian citizenship uh while he was uh up in Canada.
+But I had some email to the effect that he actually also took Canadian citizenship while he was up in Canada.

-Uh but that that was short Sean is right on by the way on the bigger picture which is uh he was talking about which is this business with what's happening in the Middle East.
+Sean is right, by the way, on the bigger picture, which he was talking about, which is this business with what's happening in the Middle East.

 And a lot of things that are inevitable never happen.

-And if they didn't happen for Hillary Clinton, Hillary Cl Hillary Clinton uh when you put her on stage with a more beguiling novelty who also checked all the identity group boxes and that's Barack Obama, uh the Democrat Party decided that they would rather go with Barack Obama.
+And if they didn't happen for Hillary Clinton, Hillary Clinton, when you put her on stage with a more beguiling novelty who also checked all the identity group boxes, and that's Barack Obama, the Democrat Party decided that they would rather go with Barack Obama.

 Hillary Clinton is not an effective campaigner.